mcallistertad/embedded-client/README.md

  */
  ```
 Returns SKY_FINALIZE_ERROR and sets sky_error if an error occurs.
 If the result is SKY_FINALIZE_REQUEST, the request buffer is filled in with the serialized request data which the user must then send to the Skyhook server, and the response_size is set to the maximum buffer size needed to receive the Skyhook server response.
 If the result is SKY_FINALIZE_LOCATION, the location (lat, lon, hpe and source) are filled in from a previously successful server response held in the cache.
 A device will remain authenticated during a valid contract period, and thereafter during an extended contract.
 However, sky_finalize_request() will enforce service prohibition periods after repeated authentication failures.
 An error will be returned, and sky_errno set to SKY_SERVICE_DENIED, if the user attempts to generate a request too soon after decoding a response which indicated that the user should retry after waiting a period of time (8, 16, 24 hours or 30 days).
-If ul_app_data is not NULL and ulapp_data_len is non-zero, the application data will be included in the request.
 Note that the user must send the generated request to the server even when SKY_FINALIZE_LOCATION is returned, if app_data needs to be sent to the server or the cached location needs to be reported.

 ### sky_decode_response() - decodes a Skyhook server response